amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 Computing $e^x$, however, is not the primary purpose of the $LL$ scale pairs; [Peter Roget](https://en.wikipedia.org/wiki/Peter_Mark_Roget), an English physician and the creator of the Roget Thesaurus, designed this scale to compute arbitrary powers and roots in the form of $x^{y/z}$.
 The black $LL_n$ scales are for computing powers and roots of $x > 1$, and the red $LL_{0n}$ for $x < 1$.

-Using the $LL$ scales properly is challenging, and using them efficient requires an appreciable amount of practice.
-As we have seen above, multiplication and division start and end on the fixed $D$ scale and requires the use of the sliding the $C$ scale.
-Likewise, exponentiation starts and ends on the fixed $LL$ scale and requires the use of the sliding $C$ scale.
-The operation $x^y$ is performed on the slide rule in a similar manner as $y × x$ except, of course, using a different pair of scales.
+As we have seen earlier, multiplication and division start and end on the fixed $D$ scale and requires the use of the sliding the $C$ scale.
+Likewise, exponentiation starts and ends on the fixed $LL$ scales and requires the use of the sliding $C$ scale.
+At a glance, computing $x^y$ seems as straightforward as computing $x × y$.
+But in truth, the $LL$ scales are beguiling; using them correctly requires care, and using them quickly requires practice.
+A typical first-year engineering student takes a few months of regular use to become proficient with these scales.
+The procedures for computing $x^y$ using the $LL$ scales are complex enough that they warrant being split into two cases: when $x > 1$ and when $x < 1$.

+***exponentiation for the $x > 1$ case***—If $x > 1$, use the $LL_n$ scales and the $C$ scale to compute $x^y$ as follows:

+- If $y ∈ [0.1, 1]$, the result is always less than the base, so read the result further down the scale, either to the left on the same scale or on the next lower scale.
+- If $y ∈ [0.001, 0.1]$, reduce the problem to the $y ∈ [0.1, 1]$ case by mentally shifting the decimal point one or two places to the right.
+- If $y ∈ [1, 10]$, the result is always greater than the base, so read the result further up the scale, either to the right on the same scale or on the next higher scale.
+- If $y ∈ [10, 100]$, reduce the problem to the $y ∈ [1, 10]$ case by mentally shifting the decimal point one or two places to the left.
+- If the result exceeds $22000$, factor out $10$ from the base (as in $23^8 = 2.3^8 × 10^8$) or factor out 10 from the exponent (as in $1.9^{23} = 1.9^{10} × 1.9^{13}$).

 To compute $1.03^{2.4}$, we manipulate the slide rule as follows: